Fostex TM2 TWS IEM Review

 Package and Accessories:

-The Fostex TM2 came in a rectangular box with upper ant bottom part, which has a small wrapper with Product illustration and Description.
+The Fostex TM2 came in a rectangular black box that has a small wrapper with Product illustration and Description.
 The upper cover sports the Fostex logo in silver color.

 This box contains the following items;